eslint/eslint/docs/src/maintain/manage-releases.md

 ## Release Team

 A two-person release team is assigned to each scheduled release.

+TODO: add a sentence or two about who the release team is composed of...just TSC members? how is the release team determined?

 This two-person team is responsible for:

 1. The scheduled release on Friday
 1. Monitoring issues over the weekend